dfoderick/bitshovel/README.md

 If you want to write data to bitcoin then BitShovel will need private keys for your wallet.
 BitShovel will create a wallet.json by default when it starts up.
 You can either update the wallet.json file with your own private keys or you can fund the wallet that BitShovel generated automatically.
-To find the wallet address to fund use the following command.
+To find the wallet address to fund use the following command when BitShovel is running.
 ```
 redis-cli GET bitshovel.wallet.address
 ```